 When Senate Democrats requested that Heartbeat International respond to a request outlining how they collect, use and exploit people’s data and personal health information, the AAC network dismissed the Senate’s inquiry as “defamatory” and its concerns as “imagined.”

-The reality is that data and personal health information in the hands of AACs and their centralized data management systems, such as Next Level Center Management Solutions, are rife for exploitation.
+The reality is that data and personal health information in the hands of AACs and their centralized data management systems, such as Next Level Center Management Solution, are rife for exploitation.
 This is especially concerning given the increased surveillance of people seeking abortions and state laws allowing people to report each other.
-Heartbeat International’s feigned ignorance obfuscates the fact that AACs are not subject to the Health Insurance Portability and Accountability Act since they are not health care providers; therefore, they reserve the right to do whatever they would like with the data and information they store.
+Heartbeat International’s feigned ignorance obfuscates the fact that AACs are not subject to the Health Insurance Portability and Accountability Act (HIPAA) since they are not health care providers; therefore, they reserve the right to do whatever they would like with the data and information they store.

 4. AAC allied organizations, such as the American Association of Pro-Life Obstetricians and Gynecologists, are suing the Food and Drug Administration over its approval of the medication abortion pill Mifeprex (mifepristone).